 Georgetown Waterfront Park, Riverside park in Georgetown, Washington D.C.

-Georgetown Waterfront Park is a public park along the Potomac River in Washington, D.C., with gardens, walking paths, and broad stone steps along the water's edge.
-The park features dedicated lanes for cyclists, runners, and walkers, all clearly separated to accommodate different types of movement.
+Georgetown Waterfront Park is a public park along the Potomac River in the Georgetown neighborhood of Washington, D.C.
+It runs along the riverbank with gardens, walking paths, and broad stone steps that lead down to the water's edge.

-The park is easy to reach on foot or by bicycle and is well-marked with clear routes throughout.
-Visitors should wear sturdy shoes as the stone steps and pathways can be slippery during wet weather.
+The park is easy to reach on foot or by bicycle and is clearly marked throughout.
+Wear sturdy shoes on rainy days, as the stone steps and paths can become slippery when wet.

 The community of curious travelers